Welcome to Tri City National Bank

 “You cannot be associated with Dave and not have the greatest respect for his attitude towards life.
 He wouldn’t take advantage of anybody if he had an opportunity.
 We did everything by the book, no gray areas in business dealings or paying taxes.
 We have close to 3,000 employees and he’s always been more than fair.” - Bill Gravitter, 1990.

-We’re proud to share our refreshed logo and brand, which will begin to rollout in 2018.
+We’re proud to share our refreshed logo and brand, that was updated in 2018.
 It pays homage to our past, with the inward and outward arrows representing the flow of money through the bank.
 The inward facing arrows represent deposits from our customers – checking, savings and investment deposits.
 These make the outward arrows possible, which represent money flowing out of the bank in the form of loans – business loans, mortgage loans and consumers loans, as well as donations we make to the communities we serve.

 Taken as a whole, the logo represents Tri City National Bank’s commitment to its hometown communities, lending money for business growth and consumer dreams, and helping customers reach their financial goals.
 The new colors symbolize our bright future after 55 years as Your Hometown Bank.